| AWARDS:

 Alexander M. Stern

-Bassist Gene Perla has struck gold with this album,
+Bassist Gene Perla has struck gold with this album, Bill's

-the right word) the soaring talent of Elvin Jones,
+the soaring talent of Elvin Jones, aided and abetted by conga

-and somehow married
+player supreme Don Alias, and somehow married

 these talents to the German NDR BigBand from Hamburg.
+The

-in between, more patience, and technical challenges
+more patience, and technical challenges and triumphs.

 The project started in November 1986 and was concluded